 uses the OnClick event associated with each button to call the appropriate method

 for each type of calculation.
-There are five buttons and five methods.
+There are five buttons an event handler for each button.
 Within

-each method the appropriate calculation is performed and the result is assigned
+each handler the appropriate calculation is performed and the result is assigned

 to a label control.
 The five buttons: